-The Summer Entrepreneurship Program provides paid opportunities for undergraduate students to explore and contribute to advances at the intersection of business and innovative technologies like machine learning, artificial intelligence, computing, data science, and biofuels.
+The Technology Commercialization Internship provides paid opportunities for undergraduate students to explore and contribute to advances at the intersection of business and innovative technologies like machine learning, artificial intelligence, computing, data science, and biofuels.
 Students participate in and contribute to OTT mission-related research, as well as technical and policy activities under the guidance of technology transfer experts and OTT staff.

 Energy I-Corps Satellite Program

 In response to the evolution of the Energy I-Corps program within DOE and feedback from national lab partners and DOE program office supporters, OTT developed the Energy I-Corps Satellite Funding opportunity.
 Within this program, each lab is given the opportunity to take core elements of the Energy I-Corps curriculum and make the program accessible for additional researchers within their lab.
 For some labs this may be a "sprint" 3-day program, for others it may be the development of an I-Corps resource library and for others it may focus on team prep for the larger program.
 OTT provides each lab the latitude to develop a program to best serve their unique research community while seeding the idea of participation in the traditional Energy I-Corps program.

 Program Leadership and Management

 Energy I-Corp is administered by OTT.
 The program leadership team is composed of: